shubhamsapra97/Front-End-Project-2/README.md

 • index.html contains a demonstration of how to use diff tags and where to use them in html

-• reflexions.txt file contains some of my thoughts about web development like What new skills have i learned?
+• reflexions.txt file contains some of my thoughts about web development like:- \n What new skills have i learned? \n
-     What has been easy?
+     What has been easy? \n
-     What has been difficult?
+     What has been difficult? \n
      How have i used the problem solving strategies from the first project to overcome challenges so far?